ceejbot/soulsy/docs/article-options.md

 ![ways to activate the readied consumable](https://staticdelivery.nexusmods.com/mods/1704/images/96210/96210-1691440340-550590049.jpeg)

 You can also change how the HUD treats potion consumables.
 Enable *Group potions* to add one potion for each of health, magicka, and stamina to the utilities cycle.
 When you activate the single potion, the HUD will pick the best potion that will restore the stat without wasting too much.
 Leave this disabled if you'd prefer to manage choosing potions yourself.
+If you enable it, you'll see three grouped potions in the utilities cycle: Best Health, Best Magicka, and Best Stamina.

 ## Gameplay feel

+The next section lets you control how the HUD feels during gameplay.

 ![image](https://staticdelivery.nexusmods.com/mods/1704/images/96210/96210-1691440314-502106306.jpeg)

 ### Equip delay

 SoulsyHUD does not equip items immediately as you change cycles, because the animations played while equipping might take time you'd rather not spend.
 Instead it starts a timer for a fraction of a second, and keeps the timer going while you're tapping a cycle key.
 When you stop tapping, the timer fires and the item is equipped.
 You can set how long the HUD waits for you to stop tapping.
 Very short times make the HUD feel snappier, but you might also equip items you don't want to.
+Very long times give you a chance to think as you go.
 Experiment with this to find out what time works for you.

 The values here are in milliseconds.
 Delays from 500ms to 750ms work well for many players.

-## Slow-motion
+### Slow-motion

 You can optionally turn on slo-mo mode for cycling while in combat.
 This slows the game down by the factor you select while you're trying to figure out which item you want to equip.
 The game returns to normal speed once you're done tapping buttons.
 This is another way on top of the equip delay to give yourself a little time to think about what you're equipping if you're in a stressful situation.

+This option defaults to off, but many players will want to enable it.

 ## Showing and hiding the HUD

 You have two main choices here: whether you want to use a hotkey for toggling visibility, or whether you want the HUD to control its own visibility.
 If you choose auto-fade, the HUD will fade in when your weapons are drawn or you are in combat, and fade out when you're not.
 You can tweak the fade out time to your preference.
 The HUD always fades in twice as fast as it fades out.

+The HUD will also always show itself briefly when you tap a cycle key, to give you feedback about what changed.

+## Display options

+Display docs here.

-## Controller button display
+### Controller button display

 If you're using a controller to play, you can pick which kind of controller to show images for in the HUD's hotkeys display.

-The behavior options you can set are whether it should fade out if you're not in combat (or don't have your weapons drawn), how long it takes to fade out, how many items you can have in a cycle, and how quickly it reacts to tapping a cycle key.
-Slowing down the equip delay makes the equipping an item take longer, but it gives you more time between taps.
-I recommend trying a half-second or a bit more for this setting.

-All time delays are expressed in milliseconds, so you can get finicky here if you want to.

-Soulsy offers you two ways to include unarmed combat in your cycles.
-First, there's an option to add unarmed directly to cycles, similar to the way iEquip handles it.
-Second, you can set a modifier key for switching to unarmed: press the modifier plus your left, right, or powers cycle key to unequip whatever you have equipped in that slot.

-You can also set a modifier key to require with the activate-utility key.
-This option allows you to set cycle utility and activate utility to the same button if you're short on buttons.

-Finally, if you're really strapped, you can set up a modifier key required when you advance a cycle.
-For instance, if your D-pad keys are already in use, you could bind a shoulder key to this, then do shoulder + dpad to cycle.
+All keyboard keys are shown with a generic hint, so keyboard-only users won't need to pick an option here.s

+### Colorize icons

+SoulsyHUD can draw icons using colors if you find colors useful.
+For example, it'll draw fire damage spells with a red color, frost damage spells with a blue color, and shock spells with a yellow color.
+It will also use any color keywords added to items by Object Categorization Framework.
+If you find color useful or pleasant to look at, enable this option.
+If you disable the option, all icons will be drawn with the color your layout requests, which is usually white.

+## Equipment sets

+Equipset docs here.

 ## Previewing cycles